Azimuthal Angular Asymmetry of Soft Gluon Radiation in Jet Production: Dijet Production in DIS to Probe the linearly polarized gluon distribution

 The Collins-Soper evolution equation for the linearly polarized gluon distribution can be derived in a similar manner.
 Again in the $b_\perp$-space, we parametrize as

 where the tensor structure is uniquely determined by the traceless condition.
 The solution of the evolution equation takes the form

 The distribution at the lower scale $\zeta_c=\mu_b$ does not contain large logarithms, but it cannot be written similarly to (\ref{56}) because there is no integrated $h_g$ distribution.
-In the large-$b_\perp$ region where physics becomes nonperturbative, it has to be modeled, and we employ the following ansatz
+In the large-$b_\perp$ region where physics becomes nonperturbative, it has to be modeled.
+Following Ref.~\cite{Boer:2011kf}, we parameterize the linearly polarized gluon distribution in term of the normal gluon distribution,